 It is also important to note use of the term ‘reliable’ evidence – what does this mean?

 By this stage of the review (late April/ early May 2013), the HWC/ NHMRC/ Optum themselves had no idea what it meant, as the criteria/ elements that comprised the ‘reliable evidence’ framework had not yet been developed.
-In fact, even the concept of ‘reliable evidence’ did not yet formally exist.
+In fact, even the concept of ‘reliable evidence’ did not formally exist at this time.

-The FOI record shows that this framework was developed over the following months, gradually sculpted into its final form along the way.
+The FOI record shows that this framework was developed over the following months, gradually sculpted into its final form as part of an ‘iterative process’.

 FOI documents reveal that at the 29 April Sub-group meeting, Prof Davina Ghersi (NHMRC) first proposed the use of the ‘GRADE’ tool to provide a ‘level of confidence (LOC)’ rating of the evidence .
 This was to eventually become ‘Element 2‘ of the final evidence statement framework.